NCAR/climate-primer-water/doc/ch6_downscaling.rst

 may be particularly important when downscaling GCM outputs to local or regional scales where these relationships can be highly variable.
-However, they may also require serially complete, spatially dense, and long-length datasets and can be more computational demand than parametric methods.
+However, they may also require serially complete, spatially dense, and long-length datasets, and can be more computationally demanding than parametric methods.

-Some of the more common Non-Parametric techniques include:
+Some of the more common Non-Parametric techniques include the following.

-**The Locally Constructed Analog (LOCA) method**, which constructs local analogs by identifying days in the historical observational record with similar large-scale climate patterns to those simulated by the climate model.
+**The Locally Constructed Analog (LOCA) method**,  constructs local analogs by identifying days in the historical observational record with similar large-scale climate patterns to those simulated by the climate model.
 The selected analogs are weighted based on